Pumpkinhead (film series): Pumpkinhead II: Blood Wings (1994)

-A direct-to-video film that is very loosely connected to the others in the series.
+A direct-to-video film that is loosely connected to the others in the series.
 It was released on October 19, 1994.
 The film stars Andrew Robinson, Ami Dolenz, Soleil Moon Frye, and Roger Clinton Jr.

 The film follows Sheriff Sean Braddock and his daughter Jenny coming to the town of Ferren Woods.
 An orphan who is the offspring of Pumpkinhead, Tommy, was killed thirty-five years ago in the town by a group of teens.
 In the present day, Jenny and a group of teens, including Denny, the son of Tommy's murderer Judge Dixon, inadvertently resurrect Tommy in the form of Pumpkinhead.
 Pumpkinhead then terrorizes the town, killing many of its inhabitants.

 Pumpkinhead: Ashes to Ashes (2006)

 A TV film produced back-to-back with the fourth film was released on October 28, 2006.
-The film stars Lance Henrikson, Doug Bradley, and Lisa McAllister.
+The film stars Lance Henriksen, Doug Bradley, and Lisa McAllister.

 The townspeople are angered over the local mortician stealing and selling the organs of their loved ones and then dumping the corpses in a swamp, rather than cremating them.
 The townspeople have the old witch Haggis summon Pumpkinhead through the mummified body of Ed Harley, who was killed in the first film.
 Pumpkinhead returns and proceeds to go on his killing rampage murdering all those responsible for the desecration, while Doc Frasier hurries to murder those who summoned Pumpkinhead, which will effectively kill the demon in the process.